WaymoQA: A Multi-View Visual Question Answering Dataset for Safety-Critical Reasoning in Autonomous Driving

-Our dataset provides detailed, scene-complete human annotations that densely capture what is happening within each safety-critical scenario.
-By restructuring these annotations into supervision signals that more directly target temporal risk localization and agent-centric reasoning, we believe the above failure modes can be mitigated.
-Furthermore, such reconstructions of WaymoQA should enable future models to learn and be evaluated on higher-order safety-critical reasoning beyond the current setting.
+WaymoQA provides scene-complete human annotations for safety-critical scenarios.
+Restructuring these annotations into supervision that directly targets temporal risk localization and agent-centric reasoning may mitigate the above failure modes, and it may further support future evaluation of higher-order safety-critical reasoning beyond the current setting.